Adella Wotherspoon: Fire aftermath

 After the fire, Adella was treated at Lebanon Hospital.
 At the dedication ceremony, she pulled the rope to release the American flag and unveil the memorial to the fire victims.
 After her father's death in 1910, Anna moved the family to Watchung, New Jersey.
 Adella attended Plainfield High School, then studied education at Trenton Normal School, now known as The College of New Jersey.
 She taught for one year at Cleveland High School in Cranford, New Jersey then taught business administration at Plainfield High School from 1925 until 1961 when she retired.
 She married James Wotherspoon (1903–1982), but the couple had no children.

 Commemoration

 The young Wotherspoon played a highly visible role in unveiling a commemorative statue in the cemetery where more than sixty unidentified dead were buried on the first anniversary of the disaster.
 She returned annually for the memorial ceremonies.

 Death and burial

 Wotherspoon was a resident of a convalescent home in Berkeley Heights, New Jersey for the last several years of her life.
-She died in 2004 at aged 100, and was cremated.
+She died in 2004, aged 100, and was cremated.
 Her ashes were buried alongside her husband's at the Wilson Memorial Union Church Cemetery in Watchung, New Jersey.